defnull/pixelflut/README.md

 #### `/pixelnuke` (C server)

 Server written in C, based on libevent2, OpenGL, GLFW and pthreads.
 It won't get any faster than this.
-Prfect for fast networks and large groups.
+Perfect for fast networks and large groups.

     cd pixelnuke
     sudo apt-get install build-essential libevent-dev libglew-dev libglfw3-dev